Unidata/netcdf-c/man4/netcdf.md

   [[\<](#NetCDF_002d4-File-Parts "Previous section in reading order")]   [[\>](#Large-File-Support "Next section in reading order")]       [[\<\<](#Structure "Beginning of this chapter or previous chapter")]   [[Up](#Structure "Up section")]   [[\>\>](#NetCDF-Utilities "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ---------------------------------------------------------------------- ------------------------------------------------------------- --- ---------------------------------------------------------------------- --------------------------------- -------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-4.3 The Extended XDR Layer {.section}
+4.3 The Extended XDR Layer
 --------------------------

 XDR is a standard for describing and encoding data and a library of